praharshidha-anandan/learning-log/daily-problems/powershell/exercism-ps-001.md

         - `.SYNOPSIS`: It provides a one-line explanation about what the function does.
         - `.DESCRIPTION`: Gives a more detailed explanation about what the function does.
         - `.EXAMPLE`: Shows an example of how to run thee function and sometimes a sample output too.
-    - There exists a `Get-Help` function that will fetch show this metadata info when it's used as follows in the terminal:
+    - There exists a `Get-Help` function that will fetch and show this metadata info when it's used as follows in the terminal:
     ```powershell
     Get-Help Get-HelloWorld
     ```